 Do I Need a Blender to Make This Juice?

 This recipe does use a blender, but if you don’t have one, it’s okay!

 You can also a food processor or a juicer, or grate the ginger by hand.
 Obviously, grating the ginger by hand will be more work than using a machine.

 For ginger tea, I leave the peel on, because simmering the ginger in water will pull out the juice even with the peel.

-When you make raw ginger juice though, you really do need to peel it.
+When you make raw juice, though, you really do need to peel it.
 Sorry.